DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2030-01-01-elderly_care.md

   teaser: /assets/images/data_science_5.jpg
 ---

-### 2. Data-Driven Approaches to Managing Chronic Diseases in the Elderly
-   - **Overview**: Explore how data science helps manage chronic diseases like diabetes, arthritis, and cardiovascular conditions in elderly populations.
-   - **Focus**: Use of predictive analytics to monitor disease progression, manage medications, and tailor treatment plans based on individual health data.

 ### 3. Improving Elderly Mental Health with Machine Learning and Data Analytics
    - **Overview**: Discuss the role of data analytics and machine learning in understanding and treating mental health conditions like depression, anxiety, and dementia in the elderly.
    - **Focus**: Use cases of AI-powered mood tracking and early detection of cognitive decline based on behavioral and health data.